Module 5: Agent & LLM evaluations (Evals)

 Each record shows the user message input alongside the expected answer and expected tool calls.
 For example, "Tell me about FHA loans" expects the keyword "FHA" in the response and the product_info tool to be called.

 Datasets are stored on the MLflow server, not as local files.
 This means they’re versioned, shareable across team members, and can be reused across evaluation runs.
+When a new team member joins, they run evaluations against the same test cases—ensuring consistent quality standards across the team.

 Exercise 5: Run a simple evaluation